 The main requirement of Platform.sh is that you use Git to manage your application code.
 Your project’s configuration is driven almost entirely by a small number of YAML files in your Git repository.
-The Configuration section covers those in more detail and can serve as both tutorial and quick-reference.
+The Configuration section covers those in more detail and can serve as both a tutorial and a quick reference.

-Platform.sh supports a number of different programming Languages and environments, and features recommended optimizations for a number of Featured Frameworks.
+Platform.sh supports many different programming Languages and environments, and it features recommended optimizations for several Featured Frameworks.

-As a Platform as a Service, or PaaS, Platform.sh automatically manages everything your application needs in order to run.
-That means you can, and should, view your infrastructure needs as part of your application, and version-control it as part of your application.
+As a Platform as a Service, or PaaS, Platform.sh automatically manages everything your application needs to run.
+That means you can, and should, view your infrastructure needs as part of your application and address them under version control.

 You only need to write your code, including a few YAML files that specify your desired infrastructure, commit it to Git, and push.
-You don’t need to setup anything manually.
-The web server is already setup and configured, as are any database, search engine or cache that you specify.
+You don’t need to set up anything manually.
+The web server is already set up and configured, as is any database, search engine, or cache that you specify.

-Every branch you push is a fully running environment—complete with your application code, a copy of your database, a copy of your search index, a copy of your user files, everything — and its automatically generated URL can be sent to stakeholders or to automated CI systems.
-It really is “what would my site look like if I merged this to production?"
-Every time.
+Every branch you push can be made a fully independent environment—complete with your application code, a copy of your database, a copy of your search index, a copy of your user files, everything.
+Its automatically generated URL can be sent to stakeholders or automated CI systems.
+It really is “what would my site look like if I merged this to production?” every time.

-Managing your full stack internally gives Platform.sh some unique features:
+Managing your full stack on Platform.sh gives you the following unique features:

-- All of your services (MySQL, ElasticSearch, MongoDB, etc...) are managed inside the cluster and included in the price, with no external single-points-of-failure.
-So when you backup you get a fully consistent snapshot of your whole application.
+- Unified Environment: All of your services (MySQL, ElasticSearch, MongoDB, etc.) are managed inside the cluster and included in the price, with no external single-points-of-failure.
+When you back up an environment, you get a fully consistent snapshot of your whole application.

-- Multi-Services & Multi-App: you can deploy multiple applications (for example in micro-services style), using multiple data backends (MySQL, Postgres, Redis etc..) written in multiple frameworks (Drupal + NodeJS + Flask for example) in multiple languages in the same cluster.
+- Multi-Services & Multi-App: You can deploy multiple applications (for example, in a microservice-based architecture), using multiple data backends (MySQL, PostgreSQL, Redis, etc.) written in multiple frameworks (Drupal + NodeJS + Flask, for example) in multiple languages, all in the same cluster.

-- Full cluster cloning technology: the full production cluster can be cloned in under a minute, with all of its data to create on the fly ephemeral development environments that are a byte-level-copy of production, with all of its data.
+- Full Cluster Cloning Technology: The full production cluster can be cloned in under a minute—including all of its data—to create on-the-fly, ephemeral development environments that are a byte-level copy of production.

-- Everything is build oriented with fully consistent and a repeatable build process, allowing you to easily keep your application updated and secure.
+- Continuous Deployment from the Start: Everything is build-oriented, with a consistent, repeatable build process, simplifying the process of keeping your application up-to-date and secure.